 Matthew Neenan began his dance training at the Boston Ballet School and with noted teachers Nan C. Keating and Jacqueline Cronsberg, and later attended the LaGuardia High School of Performing Arts and the School of American Ballet in New York.

 In 2005, Matthew co-founded BalletX with fellow dancer Christine Cox.
-BalletX has toured and performed Neenan’s choreography in New York City at The Skirball Center, Symphony Space, and Central Park Summerstage; Vail International Dance Festival; Jacob’s Pillow Dance Festival; The Cerritos Center; Laguna Dance Festival; Spring to Dance Festival in St.Louis; and internationally in Cali, Colombia and Seoul, Korea.
+BalletX had its world premiere at the Philadelphia Live Arts Festival in September 2005 and is now the resident dance company at The Wilma Theatre.
+BalletX has toured and performed Neenan’s choreography in New York City at The Joyce Theater, NY City Center, The Skirball Center, Symphony Space and Central Park Summerstage, Vail International Dance Festival (where he has had 5 world premieres), Jacob’s Pillow Festival, The Cerritos Center, Laguna Dance Festival, Spring to Dance Festival in St.Louis, and internationally in Cali, Colombia, Seoul, Korea and Belgrade, Serbia.
+His ballet The Last Glass was the New York Times top 10 in 2013.